Open-Attestation/adr/decentralized_identity_proof_DNS-TXT.md

 curl https://dns.google/resolve?name=openattestation.io&type=TXT
 ```

-At this point, if we find a valid TXT record labelled 'opencerts', we can say that the document is issued from the domain.
+At this point, if we find a valid TXT record labelled 'openatts', we can say that the document is issued from the domain.

 ### Messaging